Archive-42/march2022-archive/_PAGES/pages/300-react-questions.md

 const over_seven = (x) => x > 7;

 if (array.some(over_seven)) {
-    console.log('At least one element bigger than 7 was found');
+  console.log("At least one element bigger than 7 was found");
 } else {
-    console.log('No element bigger than 7 was found');
+  console.log("No element bigger than 7 was found");
 }
 ```